-Now how much time will all that save you on your path to 90?
+Now how much time will all that save you on your path to the level cap?
 Just the fact that you don’t have to do all the time wasting lookup stuff is going to cut huge amounts of time off your leveling.

 The home page for the guide says that using it is like having a leveling guru giving you constant advice.
 Having used the guide for a quite some time now I’d say that’s pretty accurate.
 You’ll always know what to do and where to go next, automatically.
 Remember all those questions in the in-game trade chat, asking what to do or where to go next (for whatever level?)
 It won’t be you asking those questions.

 Here’s a Great Feature: